JoaoSetas/Identicon/README.md

 ```

-Documentation is in docs or [Docs](https://joaosetas.github.io/Identicon)
+Documentation is in docs file or [Docs](https://joaosetas.github.io/Identicon)

 # Identicon
 # Identicon